 A San Leandro Monarch Butterfly Story

-We are grateful to our many collaborators for this community project including: Our friends at Homegrown Habitats San Leandro, especially Stefanie Pruegel; The San Leandro Butterfly Garden's chief steward, Lary Huls; The City of San Leandro, especially Kimberly Anderson; ALL of the San Leandro Public Library staff, especially Kelly Keefer; the Xerces Society's conservation biologist Isis Howard; and our local Alameda County Master Gardener, Irene Beebe.
+We are grateful to our many collaborators in this community project including: Our friends at Homegrown Habitats San Leandro, especially Stefanie Pruegel; The San Leandro Butterfly Garden's chief steward, Lary Huls; The City of San Leandro, especially Kimberly Anderson; ALL of the San Leandro Public Library staff, especially Kelly Keefer; the Xerces Society's conservation biologist Isis Howard; and our local Alameda County Master Gardener, Irene Beebe.

 From Our Nursery to Her Patio: One Milkweed Plant Makes a Difference